Alex3DLabs/Klipper_Configs/Voron/Trident/350/readme.md

 BTT TMC 2209 Stepper Drivers

-Sensorless Homing on X and Y
+Sensorless Homing on X and Y - See info below

 EBB36 v1.2 with U2C V2.1